Northern Pike — Research & Methodology (v3)

 (printed p.111 Abstract; see app repo extracts:docs/_pdf_cache/pike/extracts/_extract_Kuparinen_2010_p1.txt)

-- Major/Minor solunar position windows (“bite times”): disabled for Pike until/unless we find verified open-access evidence that Pike respond to these position-based windows.
+- Major/Minor solunar position windows (“bite times”): not used for Pike because we do not have verified open-access evidence for daily Pike position-window effects.

 - Night-vs-day “night preference”: not used; Kuparinen (2010) compares daytime vs dusk, not night activity.